google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/notification-behaviour.md

         registration.showNotification(title, options);

 Please use this option with consideration.
-Showing a notification and forcing the user to stop what they are doing to dismiss you notification can be frustrating.
+Showing a notification and forcing the user to stop what they are doing to dismiss your notification can be frustrating.

-In the next section we are going to look at some of the common patterns used on the web for managing notifications and performing actions liking open pages when a notification is clicked.
+In the next section we are going to look at some of the common patterns used on the web for managing notifications and performing actions such as opening pages when a notification is clicked.